bridge-core/molang/README.md

 # MoLang

+A fast MoLang parser used and developed by the bridge. team.

+## About

 > MoLang is a simple expression-based language designed for fast calculation of values at run-time.
 Its focus is solely to enable script-like capabilities in high-performance systems where JavaScript is not performant at scale.
 We need scripting capabilities in these low-level systems to support end-user modding capabilities, custom entities, rendering, and animations.

 \- From the Minecraft documentation

-This library is an extendable MoLang parser for JavaScript/TypeScript applications.

 ## Installation